SegaraRai/fraci/README.md

 /**
  * Read (list)
- * List all articles in order.
+ * List all articles in order
  */
 async function list() {
   return await prisma.article.findMany({
     where: {
       userId: 1,
     },
-    // To sort by fractional index, just use the `orderBy` property.
+    // To sort by fractional index, just use the `orderBy` property
     orderBy: {
       fi: "asc",
     },